2020 Nuna PIPA Lite & PIPA Lite LX Review

 - Made in China

-- While I firmly believe it to be worth every penny, the PIPA lite is not an inexpensive car seat at $349.99 from independent baby stores
+- While I firmly believe it to be worth every penny, the PIPA lite is not in everyone’s budget

 The original Nuna PIPA is a truly outstanding car seat and the new Nuna PIPA lite and PIPA lite lx carry on and improve upon that tradition.
 The thoughtful use of materials and trimming of some extras combine to make the seat featherlight while still being incredibly safe.
 Each detail feels carefully thought-out for safety and for ease of use, and the result is a gorgeous, high-quality, lightweight and safe seat.
 If you’re not a frequent Uber/taxi/airplane traveler and you want a lightweight, chemical flame-retardant-free seat, look no further.
 You won’t find a seat that manages safety, style, and function the way that the Pipa Lite does.
 And your carrying arm will thank you, too.